EMPLOYMENT HISTORY

 1997 Birmingham Dive Show Lecture Series, (The Death of Robert John Palmer and Rob Parker)

-2009 NHK Japan Educational TV, “The Carbonate Story.”
+2009 NHK Japan Educational TV, “CO2 and the Carbonate Story.”

 2008 BBC production of an eight part series called, “Oceans.”
 Production for BBC UK and Discovery.
 Return to the Black Hole of South Andros, Bahamas.